 How were nomads integrated into the military machinery?
-This is the point to consider the incentives for the Bedouins to join an expedition of an amīr who did not belong to their own tribe.
+This is point one must consider the incentives for the Bedouins to join an expedition of an amīr who did not belong to their own tribe.
 The economic advantage of using nomads as warriors lies in the low cost involved.
 Bedouin armies do not need regular payments.
 Their incentive to take part in wars is mainly booty or a kind of tribute by the employing amīr.
 Their loyalty was thus limited to this flow of income and was based on the ability of the amīr to guarantee victory, booty or tribute.
 This economic logic lies behind the frequent complaints about nomadic unreliability in the field.
 The Banū Kilāb, Numair and 'Uqail were mentioned in various changing coalitions with military expeditions and raids of the sedentary powers.
 The strength of each tribe as well as their ability and will to form a nomadic-sedentary state was

-- first, a function of the particular interest which one of the three great sedentary powers put on them and - second, a function of the wealth of urban resources the Bedouin rulers could draw on.
+- firstly, a function of the particular interest which one of the three great sedentary powers put on them and, - secondly, a function of the wealth of urban resources the Bedouin rulers could draw on.

-The Mirdāsid s in northern Syria were generally protected by the Byzantine garrison in Antioch.
+The Mirdāsids in northern Syria were generally protected by the Byzantine garrison in Antioch.
 They had the trade city of Aleppo as a source of cash revenues.
-This resulted in a form of state that Michael Rowton has called "dimor-
+This resulted in a form of state that Michael Rowton has called "dimorphic": a nomadic state where the ruler tried to present himself as urban, while having his military power in the pasture.